-In this guide to the soliciting prostitution charge, Decriminalize Sex Work answers questions about solicitation and other prostitution laws.
+In this comprehensive guide to the charge of soliciting prostitution, DSW answers the most frequently asked questions about solicitation and other prostitution laws.

 What is soliciting prostitution?